-City Cemetery on Hart Island
+City Cemetery, Hart Island

 also known as the city's Potter's Field